You are here: Urology Textbook > Drugs in Urology > Alpha-blocker

 Other contraindications:

 Severe liver insufficiency.
-Alpha-blocker should be paused perioperatively for cataract surgery to prevent an intraoperative floppy iris syndrome.
+Pause alpha blockers before cataract surgery to prevent an intraoperative floppy iris syndrome.

 Drug interactions

-Do not combine two alpha-blocker for better treatment effect.
+- Do not combine two alpha blockers for better treatment effect.

 Pharmacology | Index | Terazosin |